 Finding the right student loan can save you money after graduation.
 Check Bankrate's student loan comparison page for the best results.

 That's why Kantrowitz says it is extremely important to double-check all the information you provide, even basic things like the student's name, Social Security number and mailing address.

-What's more, he says families should be filing the FAFSA as soon as possible at the beginning of the year.
-"Students who file the FAFSA in January, February and March receive more than twice as much grant funding, on average, as students who file the FAFSA later," Kantrowitz says.
+What's more, he says families should be filing the FAFSA as soon as possible.
+Students who file early "receive more than twice as much grant funding, on average, as students who file the FAFSA later," Kantrowitz says.